Iowa-class battleship: Design history

 The 16"/50 turret weighed some 400 LT more than the 16"/45 turret already in use and also had a larger barbette diameter of 39 ft 4 in compared to the latter's barbette diameter of 37 ft 3 in, so the total weight gain was about 2000 LT.
 This put the ship at a total of 46551 LT – well over the 45000 LT limit.
-An apparent savior appeared in a Bureau of Ordnance preliminary design for a turret that could carry the 50-caliber guns while also fit in the smaller barbette of the 45-caliber gun turret.
-Other weight savings were achieved through thinning some armor elements and substituting construction steel with armor-grade Special Treatment Steel (STS) in certain areas.
+An apparent savior appeared in a Bureau of Ordnance preliminary design for a turret that could carry the 50-caliber guns and also fit in the smaller barbette of the 45-caliber gun turret.
+Other weight savings were achieved by thinning some armor elements and substituting construction steel with armor-grade Special Treatment Steel (STS) in certain areas.
 The net savings reduced the preliminary design displacement to 44560 LT standard, though the margin remained tight.
 This breakthrough was shown to the General Board as part of a series of designs on 2 June 1938.

 However, the Bureau of Ordnance continued working on the turret with the larger barbette, while the Bureau of Construction and Repair used the smaller barbettes in the contract design of the new battleships.
 As the bureaus were independent of one another, they did not realize that the two plans could not go together until November 1938, when the contract design was in the final stages of refinement.
 By this time, the ships could not use the larger barbette, as it would require extensive alterations to the design and would result in substantial weight penalties.
 Reverting to the 45-caliber gun was also deemed unacceptable.
 The General Board was astounded; one member asked the head of the Bureau of Ordnance if it had occurred to him that Construction and Repair would have wanted to know what turret his subordinates were working on "as a matter of common sense".
 A complete scrapping of plans was avoided only when designers within the Bureau of Ordnance were able to design a new 50-caliber gun, the Mark 7, that was both lighter and smaller in outside diameter; this allowed it to be placed in a turret that would fit in the smaller barbette.
 The redesigned 3-gun turret, equipped as it was with the Mark 7 naval gun, provided an overall weight saving of nearly 850 LT to the overall design of the Iowa class.
 The contract design displacement subsequently stood at 45155 LT standard and 56088 LT full load.